 Respecting Ocean Resources for Economic Growth

-According to the Government of Canada, the blue economy is an economy driven by sustainable ocean resources and accounts for about $31.65 billion annually in GDP.
+According to the Government of Canada, the ocean economy is an economy driven by sustainable ocean resources and accounts for about $31.65 billion annually in GDP.
 It is the source of almost 300,000 Canadian jobs with direct, indirect and induced benefits in diverse sectors.
-With the goal of creating equal, or better, alternative products, while keeping the planet in mind, the blue economy offers an opportunity to explore other methods that will support the demand for basic human necessities like food and water as well as innovative products and services.
+With the goal of creating equal, or better, alternative products, while keeping the planet in mind, the ocean economy offers an opportunity to explore other methods that will support the demand for basic human necessities like food and water as well as innovative products and services.

 Billy Goat Brands continues to be at the forefront of sustainable investing, by allocating its capital to investee companies with ESG-based values (Environmental, Social, Governance) that contribute to the greater good of society through innovative food technologies, functional foods and plant-based alternatives.

 Billy Goat Brands is focused on creating diversified exposure to expansion-stage companies for investors.
-Billy Goat Brands’ investee company, Sophie’s Kitchen, is a blue economy business and one of the leading vegan seafood alternative brands on the market.
+Billy Goat Brands’ investee company, Sophie’s Kitchen, is a ocean economy business and one of the leading vegan seafood alternative brands on the market.